 First, clean out your PC.
 High CPU temperatures are often caused by years of dust and grime built up inside a PC, clogging fans and crucial air pathways.
-Local hardware stores usually charge outrageous prices for canned air, but you can pick up a bottle for about $7 on Amazon, or four for $18.
+Local hardware stores usually charge outrageous prices for canned air, but you can pick up a bottle for about $8 on Amazon.
 PCWorld’s guide on how to clean your PC can walk you through the process.
 While you’re at it, check to make sure that all your fans are working correctly, and that none of the vents in your PC are blocked.

 Hopefully that fixes the issue.
 If not, more intensive steps are in order.
 The thermal paste that transfers heat from your CPU to its cooler might have dried out if you’ve had your PC for a few years.
 That can cause temperature spikes.

-Removing the old thermal paste with rubbing alcohol and a applying fresh layer can potentially help lower temperatures by a large amount.
-You can find small syringes of thermal paste by respected brands like Arctic and Noctua for under $7 on Amazon.
+Removing the old thermal paste with rubbing alcohol and applying a fresh layer can potentially help lower temperatures by a large amount.
+You can find small syringes of thermal paste by respected brands like Arctic and Noctua for under $10 on Amazon.
 (I’ve been a happy Arctic Silver 5 user for years now.)

 If all that doesn’t help, your cooling solution simply might not be capable of keeping up with your CPU’s heat output, especially if you’re pairing a stock cooler or a modest third-party cooler with higher-end chips—and doubly so if you’re overclocking.
 Buying a new CPU cooler may be in order.

-The Cooler Master Hyper 212 ($30 on Amazon) is a solid, affordable air cooler.
+The Cooler Master Hyper 212 ($35 on Amazon) is a solid, affordable air cooler.
 With its larger heatsink and fan, it’s a solid step up over stock AMD and Intel CPU coolers.
-Moving up in size and price, the Noctua NH-D14 ($75 on Amazon) is one of the most effective air coolers ever to hit the streets, but its large size might block memory access or not even fit in smaller cases.
+Moving up in size and price, the Noctua NH-D15 ($100 on Amazon) is one of the most effective air coolers ever to hit the streets, but its large size might block memory access or not even fit in smaller cases.

 Closed-loop liquid cooling solutions (CLCs) provide far cooler temperatures than air coolers with minimal hassle and easy installation.
-The 120mm Corsair H80i v2 ($95 on Amazon) is a great entry-level CLC, but if you plan on overclocking, consider moving up to a model with larger 240mm radiator, like the straightforward-named EVGA CLC 240 ($120 on Newegg).
-All that extra metal and fans can accommodate even fierce overclocks.
-Several brands are available, but we’ve been using EVGA’s closed-loop cooler in PCWorld’s powerful, dedicated graphics card testing system to great results.
+EVGA’s 120mm unit ($60 on Amazon) is a great entry-level CLC, but if you plan on overclocking, consider moving up to a model with larger 240mm radiator, like the straightforward-named EVGA CLC 240 ($70 on Amazon).
+Several brands are available, but we’ve been using EVGA’s closed-loop coolers in PCWorld’s powerful, dedicated graphics card testing system to great results.